Making Afro-German history visible – DW – 08/10/2023

 There are some 100,000 Stolpersteine commemorating those who suffered Nazi persecution throughout Germany, but these two are among the first six ever to be laid for Black victims.

-Adomako also gave birth to a daughter, Antonia Adomako, the fifth generation of the Afro-German family.
+Adomako's daughter, Antonia Adomako, represents the fifth generation of the Afro-German family.

-Meanwhile, her daughter is 24 years old and works as an artist in London.
+Antonia is now 24 years old and works as an artist in London.
 Her photographic works also deal with their family history.

-While she was in school, a teacher placed Antonia in a "German as a foreign language" class, Adomako recalls.
-The decisive factor for the teacher's decision was obviously the color of the child's skin.
+While she was in school, a teacher placed Antonia in a "German as a foreign language" class, Adomako recalled.
+The decisive factor for the teacher's move was obviously the color of the child's skin.

-Abenaa Adomako started taking her daughter to Afro-diasporic meetings and events as a young child.
-She noticed how her daughter appears to be more relaxed about her identity than her own generation.
-"I'm more in combat mode, but her experience of diversity means that some discussions no longer arise," says Abenaa Adomako confidently.
+Abenaa Adomako started taking her daughter to Afro-diasporic meetings and events as a young child, and has noticed how Antonia appears to be more relaxed about her identity than people of her own generation.
+"I'm more in combat mode, but her experience of diversity means that some discussions no longer arise," she said.

-Unlike her grandmother Erika, who was born in Gdansk, died in Berlin and never visited her ancestral homeland, Abenaa regularly travels to Ghana, her father's country of birth, to visit family.
+Unlike Abenaa Adomako's grandmother Erika, who was born in Gdansk, died in Berlin and never visited her ancestral homeland, Adomako regularly travels to Ghana, her father's birth country, to visit family.

 This article was originally written in German.